 The good news is that improving recognition is easily accomplished.
 For example, even at large organizations, it’s possible to recognize each employee’s birthday in a meaningful way—especially when you divide the company by departments.

-You don’t need to throw a big party.
-Small gestures can have a big impact.
-But either way, you should do something to let your employees know that you’re aware of their special day.
+You don’t need to throw a big party to celebrate employee birthdays (although one is welcomed at any time!).
+Small gestures can have a big impact on employee happiness and engagement.
+Whatever you decide, you should do something to let your employees know that you’re aware of their special day.

 Alternatively, ask your team to do a bit of detective work and figure out which treats to bring in.
 This way everyone in the workplace can participate in making the birthday celebration an enjoyable one.

 What better way to show employees you’re thinking about them on their birthdays than by showing up to the office early and really decorating that person’s desk?